tomcandev/android-dev-challenge-compose/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-Marvel Universe is minimized in my pets
++ Marvel Universe is minimized in my pets
-This is my first application with Jetpack Compose!
-I'm so excited to try it
++ This is my first application with Jetpack Compose!
+I'm so excited to try it.
 #AndroidDevChallenge

 ## :bulb: Motivation and Context